-For example: Partech Ventures recently raised €400m to specifically invest in innovative tech start-ups.
+For example: Partech Ventures raised €400m to specifically invest in innovative tech start-ups.
 The fund was drawn from 30 major European and US investors along with business angels, entrepreneurs and tech executives – including the European Investment Fund.

 Most start-ups who raise venture capital funding have been refused funding by traditional lenders, such as banks, because they're deemed too risky a bet.

 However, of those that don't fail (of which there will be many), the likelihood is that they'll experience long-term growth and provide a substantial return for investors.

 While venture capital firms know that not all investments within a particular fund will pay off, it's hoped that those that do prove a winner will be so successful that they'll not only offset against any losses – but also far exceed them.